harilvfs/swaydotfiles/README.md

 </p>

 > [!IMPORTANT]
-> The installation script is for Arch or Arch-based systems.
-Report any bugs by submitting an issue.
+> The installation script is for `Arch` or `Arch-based systems` Report any bugs by submitting an issue.

 <h2>🚀 Quick Start</h2>